 - 1 teaspoon coarse sea salt

 - 1/2 cup peanut butter (we used Justin’s Classic Peanut Butter squeeze packs), for drizzle

 - Preheat oven to 350 degrees and line a 9-by-13 inch brownie pan with parchment paper.

-- Melt chocolate on the stovetop or in the microwave with 3 tablespoons of butter, and allow to cool so that it is only slightly warm but still liquid.
+- Melt chocolate on the stovetop or in the microwave with 3 tablespoons of butter.
+Then, allow it to cool so that it is only slightly warm but still liquid.
 (You’ll be incorporating it into the egg mixture later, and you don’t want it to cook the eggs.)

 - Beat the rest of the cooled, melted butter with the sugar, eggs, and vanilla in a large bowl.
 Whisk the melted chocolate into this egg-sugar mixture.
 Add the mucuna pruriens powder and thoroughly combine.

 - Add remaining dry ingredients until just combined.
 The batter will be stiff, almost like cookie dough.

 - Pour batter into the pan, smooth, and drizzle with peanut butter.
 Drag a knife through the peanut butter drizzle in a criss-cross fashion to create a design.

 - Bake for 40-45 minutes at 350 degrees or until a butter knife inserted comes out clean.
 Brownies should be crispy on the edges and fudgy in the middle.

 - Cool your peanut butter brownies for 30 minutes in the pan before cutting.
 Enjoy!

 - Recipe yields about 2 dozen 2-inch square gluten-free peanut butter brownies.
 (Or 1 dozen massive, New York City bakery-sized brownies.)